lino-framework/lino/docs/dev/application.rst

 So what then is an application really?
 ======================================

-A `software application
-<http://en.wikipedia.org/wiki/Software_application>`_, is a piece of
-software which is perceived as an entity *by the end-users*.

-The :class:`Site` is the base clase for representing a "Lino application".  it has attributes like :attr:`Site.verbose_name` (the "short" user-visible name) and the :attr:`Site.version` which are used by the method :meth:`Site.welcome_text`.
+The :class:`Site` is the base clase for representing a "Lino application".
+It has attributes like :attr:`Site.verbose_name` (the "short" user-visible name) and the :attr:`Site.version` which are used by the method :meth:`Site.welcome_text`.
 It also defines a :meth:`Site.startup` method and signals, which is the concrete reason